course-details-portlet

 Further on evaluation

-The exam is portfolio assessment and consists of the following:
+The exam in the course is a portfolio assessment and consists of the following:

-• Two individual assignments that each count ¼ of the portfolio.
-Each of the assignments can include both programming, multiple choice answers, and open texts.
+• Two individual assignments, each worth ¼ of the portfolio.
+Each of the answers can be composed of both programming assignments, multiple choice answers and open texts.

-• One group assignment that counts 1/2 of the portfolio.
+• A group assignment that counts 1/2 of the portfolio.
 The group assignment consists of an implementation project and a project report.

-All assignments must be submitted in Inspera.
-In the group assignment, the students must create and submit an agreement and a self-declaration on cooperation and each student's own effort.
-Everyone in the group gets the same score for the joint answer.
+All answers must be submitted in Inspera.
+In the group assignment, students must create and submit an agreement and self-declarations about collaboration and individual effort.
+Everyone in the group receives the same score for the joint report.
 Each part of the portfolio is given points between 0 and 100.
-Letter grade is given individually on the total portfolio and on the basis of points and weighting of the parts included.
+Letter grades are given individually on the overall portfolio and on the basis of points and weighting of the parts included.
+Guidance is provided during the sessions as well as digitally, both in groups and individually, as needed and by agreement.

 Specific conditions